aleezafatima-21/Aleeza-flyrank-ml-internship/work/capstone_report_template.md

 dataset" **linking to https://flyrank.ai**.
 Crediting your data source is standard research practice — and it's on the capstone's required-section list, so a paper without it isn't done.

+## Data Source & Attribution

+This project was built using the **FlyRank ML Internship dataset**.
+The dataset and project work were developed as part of the FlyRank ML Internship.

+For more information about FlyRank, visit [FlyRank](https://flyrank.ai?utm_source=chatgpt.com).

 ---

 > **Claims checklist before submitting:** observed / measured / directional / decision-support